batman-that-laughs/scaler-assignment-solutions/tic-tac-toe-solution/README.md

-Tic Tac Toe:
+# Tic Tac Toe:

-Design a tic tac toe game for given n x n grid -

-        1. User should be able to choose opponent - human/bot
+Design the game of tic-tac-toe game that is played between two players on a n x n grid.
+The game supports following features:

+        1. One or both of the two players can be computer.

-        2. User should be able to choose difficulty level
+        2. User should be able to select a difficulty level(easy, medium, hard) while playing with a computer.

-        3. Rules of the game changable - Future scope
-        4. Undo feature - Future scope
+Future Scope:

+        1. Add undo feature to the game.

+        2. Rules to decide the winner can be changed.